January 25, 1942

-New Guinea: The Australian administration broadcasts a radio message for missionaries to evacuate from the Territory of Papua and Teritory of New Guinea.
-At the Anglican Church (Church of England) All Saints Mission at Gona Reverend James Benson,
+New Guinea: The Australian administration broadcasts a radio message for missionaries to evacuate from the Territory of Papua and Teritory of New Guinea to the safety of Australia.
+At the Anglican Church (Church of England) All Saints Mission at Gona three missionaries including Reverend James Benson,

-nurse May Hayman and teacher Mavis Parkins voluntarily stay behind and will suffer captivity and terrible fates when the Japanese occupy.
+nurse May Hayman and teacher Mavis Parkins voluntarily stayed behind and will suffer captivity and terrible fates when the Japanese occupy.